giyasht/Nodejs-intern-task/README.md

 ## Nodejs-intern-task
-It is a simple blogging site using CRUD operations.
+It is a site where users can perform CRUD operations on blogs and can also search blogs by title.
+You can also delete current user bu clicking delete user button.

 ## To run it on your local Machine